MCAFEE VPN

 PROBLEM

-McAfee users struggle to understand what their VPN is supposed to do, making them unsure when to use it.
+Our users struggled to understand what their VPN does, and when to use it.

 VPN's do more than help you